structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Data Model.md

 [Read more about OpenAPI.](/structr/docs/ontology/APIs%20&%20Integrations/OpenAPI)

 ### Other Ways to Create Types in the Schema
-Like all other parts of the application, the schema definition itself is stored in the database, so you can also create new types by adding objects of type `SchemaNode` with the name of the desired type in the `name` attribute, and you can also do this from a script or method using the `create()` function.
+Like all other parts of the application, the schema definition itself is stored as a graph in the database.
+This means you can also create new types by adding objects of type `SchemaNode` with the name of the desired type in the `name` attribute, and you can also do this from a script or method using the `create()` function.
+This is another illustration of how closely the schema and the underlying graph structure are aligned — the schema *is* data in the same database it describes.

 ## Extending a Type
 When you click Create in the Create Type dialog, the new type is created and the dialog switches to an Edit Type dialog.
 You can also open the Edit Type dialog by hovering over a type node and clicking the pencil icon.